BioProBench: A Corpus and Benchmark for Biological Protocol Reasoning in Autonomous Science: Design and Construction of BioProBench

 \subsection{{BioProCorpus Collection and Cleaning}}

-The foundation of BioProBench is a new, large-scale corpus comprising 26,933 full-text protocols collected from six authoritative resources: \textit{Bio-protocol}, \textit{Protocol Exchange}, \textit{JOVE}, \textit{Nature Protocols}, \textit{Morimoto Lab}, and \textit{Protocols.io} (details in Appendix~D).
+The foundation of BioProBench is a new, large-scale corpus comprising 22,413 full-text protocols collected from 5 authoritative resources: \textit{Protocol Exchange}, \textit{JOVE}, \textit{Nature Protocols}, \textit{Morimoto Lab}, and \textit{Protocols.io} (details in Appendix~\ref{ap:data-license}).
 The corpus spans 16 biological subfields, including Genomics, Immunology, and Synthetic Biology.
 This broad distribution, as illustrated in Figures~\ref{fig:bioprotocol_overview}(b) and (c), reflects the interdisciplinary nature of modern life science and ensures the benchmark's generalizability across diverse experimental contexts.

-To transform this corpus into a structured foundation, we employed a two-stage processing pipeline.
-The first stage involve data cleaning, including deduplication and removal of formatting artifacts (\textit{e.g.}, HTML tags) via regular expressions.
-The second stage perform structured extraction of key elements such as protocol titles, keywords, and operational steps.
-To preserve the inherent procedural hierarchy crucial for this work, we apply parsing rules based on indentation and symbolic cues to resolve complex nested structures like sub-steps.
-This process yielded a high-fidelity, structured representation of each protocol, establishing a robust basis for all subsequent task formulation.
-The overall workflow is illustrated in Figure~\ref{fig:workflow}, with further details in Appendix~A.
+To transform this corpus into a structured foundation, we employed a comprehensive multi-stage processing pipeline.
+The first stage involves data cleaning, including deduplication and removal of formatting artifacts (\textit{e.g.}, HTML tags) via regular expressions.
+The second stage performs structured extraction of key elements such as protocol titles, keywords, and operational steps.
+To preserve the inherent procedural hierarchy crucial for this work, we integrate parsing rules based on indentation and symbolic cues with LLM-assisted semantic parsing to accurately resolve complex nested structures like sub-steps and extract hierarchical metadata.
+This combined process yielded a high-fidelity, structured representation of each protocol, establishing a robust basis for all subsequent task formulation.
+The overall workflow is illustrated in Figure~\ref{fig:workflow}, with further implementation and prompting details in Appendix~\ref{ap:metadata}.